 - D.4.11 Nuclear hardness.
 If the weapon system/equipment has nuclear survivability requirements (for example, over pressure and burst, thermal radiation, electromagnetic pulse, or transient radiation effects on electronics), cautions and Hardness-Critical Processes (HCP) labels shall be incorporated into the applicable tasks and procedures to ensure the hardness of the equipment is not degraded during handling or operation.
 Refer to 4.7.19 for requirements on labeling with HCP.
 Actions which could degrade hardness, but which are not directly involved in establishing nuclear hardness, shall not be annotated with the acronym, but shall be preceded by a caution statement. - D.4.12 Selective application and tailoring.
 This standard contains some requirements that may not be applicable to the preparation of all technical manuals.
-Selective application and tailoring of requirements contained in this standard are the responsibility of the acquiring activity and shall be accomplished using Appendix A. The applicability of some requirements is also designated by one of the following statements: unless specified otherwise by the acquiring activity; as/when specified by the acquiring activity.
+Selective application and tailoring of requirements contained in this standard are the responsibility of the acquiring activity and shall be accomplished using Appendix A, Technical Manual Content Selection Matrixes.
+The applicability of some requirements is also designated by one of the following statements: unless specified otherwise by the acquiring activity; as/when specified by the acquiring activity; or when specified by the acquiring activity.